degraafm76/mdg-ledclock/README.md

 # MDG Ledclock model 1
 An ESP8266 based LED clock which can be controlled by HTTP and MQTT.
+Tested with Home Assistant but other domotica systems with MQTT support should work fine.

 # Ok cool, I want one!
 What are my options: